 Knowledge and Skill to Support the Future of California

-The California Policy Collaborative hosts an e-learning course and relationship building approach to support legislative staff as they build TK-12 foundational knowledge, skills and connections.
+The California Policy Collaborative hosts e-learning courses and a relationship-building learning community approach to support legislative staff as they build foundational knowledge skills and connections.

 The California Policy Collaborative’s mission is to build the policy knowledge, expertise of and connections between policy staff through accurate and relevant content coupled with engaging, enriching and fun experiences, all for the ultimate benefit of California’s children and communities.

 The CPC approach builds on the science of adult learning and ensures that every programming design decision is grounded in the unique needs of legislative staff.
-With an initial 2022-23 cohort of legislative staff, this pilot will provide an opportunity for participants to effectively shape state policy with:
+Our program provides an opportunity for participants to effectively shape state policy by gaining:

-Explore relevant, engaging content using an online learning system that allows learners to work at their own pace in preparation for corresponding in-person events.
+Explore relevant, engaging content using an online learning system that allows cohort members to work at their own pace in preparation for corresponding in-person convenings.

 Engagement with Experts